Archfx/duo-de/README.md

 fastboot flash system aosp-arm64-ab-gapps-15.0-[[version]].img fastboot reboot
 ```
 5. When the device is booted, perform a manual reboot to apply the first-time configurations correctly.
+6. Enable the following settings (for enabling the floating windows) from the developer options and perform a manual reboot.
+> - Force activities to be resizable
+> - Enable freeform windows
+> - Enable non-resizable in multi-window
-6. Once you flash a **duo-de** version using the above steps, subsequent updates will be received using OTA.
+7. Once you flash a **duo-de** version using the above steps, subsequent updates will be received using OTA.
 You can check updates using ``settings -> system -> system updates``.
    > If prompted to select the default updater, select `PHH treble updater` for always.
-7. Enable the ideal `Treble Settings` as outlined [here](https://github.com/Archfx/duo-de/discussions/81).
+8. Enable the ideal `Treble Settings` as outlined [here](https://github.com/Archfx/duo-de/discussions/81).
-8. If you wish to see future updates and feature improvements, consider _starring_ (★) the project—it motivates the development of new releases!
+9. If you wish to see future updates and feature improvements, consider _starring_ (★) the project—it motivates the development of new releases!

 ## Issues